StevenBlack/vocab/million-dollar-words.md

 Like an uncle; kind.
 Here's the hard part—what do you call someone who's like an aunt?
 Avauntular?
 Regardless, try to be avuncular to all of the children you meet.

+### axiom
+An axiom, postulate, or assumption is a statement that is taken to be true, to serve as a premise or starting point for further reasoning and arguments.

+### Baader-Meinhof Phenomenon
+When we notice something new, like an unusual word, we start seeing it more often.
+It feels like it's become more common but really we're just more alert to it, and we confuse our attention with reality itself.
+Hence conspiracy theories.

 ### babbitt